Advice

 When it comes to switching jobs in the IT industry, there’s a fine line between being considered a “go-getter” or a “job hopper.”
 As noted earlier, the answer to this question ultimately depends on the employer.
 A good rule of thumb to follow is one job change every two years.

-READ ALSO: What is the top 3 most spoken language in the world?
+READ ALSO: What are the challenges in the beauty industry?

 Is 1 year too soon to switch jobs?